ChrisPritchard/GrislyGrotto/readme.md

 Overall, this build was particularly enjoyable.
 Go is quite a pleasure to work with, something I found surprising coming from much higher-level functional languages.
 Simplicity has its merits.

+## Usage notes

+The site needs to be colocated with various static resources under the /static folder (just images, css and js, mainly).
+All templates are loaded in to Go via `go generate`.

+To run the site, it requires the port and database connection name.
+These can be specified via the command line (use -h to get details).
+They can also be specified via environment variables, using the same env vars as a standard ASPNET Core site for legacy reasons (and the lulz): `ASPNETCORE_URLS` and `ConnectionStrings__Default`.

 Remaining work:

 ```